Further information regarding the Fall semester will be sent to students via your Populi student account throughout the summer.

 Cell phones should be turned off or switched to vibrate when carried into the building.
 Please do not disrupt a class lecture or discussion by taking a phone call.
 If it is an emergency call, please quietly leave the classroom.

 Cancellation of classes

 An individual professor due to weather, illness, or special circumstances may cancel a class.
-Students are called at their preferred contact number once the Dean’s office has been notified.
-If classes are cancelled due to weather, then information is available at the main switchboard (440-943-7600).
+Students are notified by text of e-mail.
 If a student is unable to attend class due to weather conditions, he/she should notify his/her professor directly.
 The student will not be penalized due to a bad weather absence, but he/she is responsible for making up the work and obtaining notes for the class.

 Leave of Absence

 A student may request a leave of absence from the program for one year.
 The student needs to speak with the Academic Dean to obtain permission.
 The student must put the request in writing so that it can be placed in their academic file.
 During the leave the student is considered enrolled in the program but will not be charged tuition or fees.
 Library privileges are not revoked and communication is encouraged with the program director, mentor and colleagues.
 After the one-year leave, the student must register in the proximate semester or may be asked to withdraw from the program.
 Any outstanding fees or tuition payments will need to be paid in full.

 Thank You for Not Smoking

 The Center for Pastoral Leadership is a non-smoking facility.
 There is to be NO smoking within 50 feet of any CPL building.
 Smoking is not permitted in any courtyard.